-- 27. This report sets out recommendations for how the funding could be allocated with the objectives of directing the funding towards those in most need and meeting the guidance provided. - 28.
-The fund will help with short-term living costs such as food, energy and essential items.
-The scheme will also signpost to other sources of advice and assistance. - 29.
-Types of requests which will not be covered by the Household Support Fund are: - any requests for items that are not essential - applications from those with sufficient income or savings - requests for support where this is the responsibility of the landlord - priority will be given to those who have not been eligible for income related benefits and who have not had any other government cost of living support - 30.
-It is recommended to increase the number of partners delivering the funding to widen the reach and create additional processing and support capacity.
-As per the initial phase, delivery partners will be able to make direct contact the with residents known to their service and known to be in difficulty as well as receiving referrals from other delivery partners, those involved in other support networks such as PIVOT and Social Prescribing and will be able to receive direct referrals from members of the public not known to other services. - 31.
-Data gathered from the previous phases will be used to highlight those who were assessed and in need as well as reaching new applicants who need support. - 32.
+25. This report sets out recommendations for how the funding could be allocated with the objectives of directing the funding towards those in most need and meeting the guidance provided.

+- 26. The fund will help with short-term living costs such as food, energy and essential items.
+The scheme will also signpost to other sources of advice and assistance. - 27.
+Types of requests which will not be covered by the Household Support Fund are: - any requests for items that are not essential - applications from those with sufficient income or savings - requests for support where this is the responsibility of the landlord - priority will be given to those who have not been eligible for income related benefits and who have not had any other government cost of living support - 28.
+Delivery partners will be able to make direct contact the with residents known to their service and known to be in difficulty as well as receiving referrals from other delivery partners, those involved in other support networks such as PIVOT and Social Prescribing and will be able to receive direct referrals from members of the public not known to other services. - 29.
+Data gathered from the previous phases will be used to highlight those who were assessed and in need as well as reaching new applicants who need support. - 30.
 Details of the funding and how to access it will be widely shared with partners and community stakeholders and made available on the Councils website.
-Officers will work through the school's networks to raise awareness of this funding with families who may not be receiving benefit or support already but are suffering financially. - 33.
-All referrals will go via the most suitable delivery partner and transfer of referral to a more appropriate delivery partner will be conducted if needed utilising an existing platform (Refernet) and associated data sharing agreement of which all delivery partners will have access. - 34.
+Officers will work through the school's networks to raise awareness of this funding with families who may not be receiving benefit or support already but are suffering financially. - 31.
+All referrals will go via the most suitable delivery partner and transfer of referral to a more appropriate delivery partner will be conducted if needed utilising an existing platform (Refernet) and associated data sharing agreement of which all delivery partners will have access. - 32.
 The summary of the methods to allocate and distribute the funding is as below.